nickyprusty/neighborhood-map-udacity-fend/README.md

 Click on the link: https://nickyprusty.github.io/neighborhood-map-udacity-fend.com/

 ###### By downloading and installing the github repository
-1. The user needs to clone or download the github repository from: .
+1. The user needs to clone or download the github repository from: https://github.com/nickyprusty/neighborhood-map-udacity-fend.com.
 2. Now that the file is downloaded it can be accessed locally by following the steps below:
   a.
-Extract all the files in myneighborhood-map.zip file into one folder (e.g.- My Neighborhood Map folder) and store it in your local        drive.
+Extract all the files into one folder (e.g.- My Neighborhood Map folder) and store it in your local drive.
   b.
 Connect your device to the internet.
   c.
 Open the folder (e.g.- My Neighborhood Map folder)  you stored the files extracted in.
   d.
 Open the index.html file in your browser.